-The DSP56721 contains two enhanced DSP56300 cores.
+The DSP56725 contains two enhanced DSP56300 cores.
 Together, the two cores provide over twice the performance of Freescale's popular DSP56371 processor, while retaining code compatibility.

 The DSP56300 core offers a high level of performance in speed and power, provided by its rich instruction set and low power dissipation.
-For more about core features, see the DSP56300 Family Manual (order number: DSP56300FM).
+(Core features are fully described in the DSP56300 Family Manual.)